kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 Than the `Worker` gets added to the service collection.

 Where is this useful?
-You can run this app as a Windows service or as a background application in a docker container, which does not need a HTTP endpoint.
+You can run this app as a Windows service or as a background application in a docker container, which doesn't need a HTTP endpoint.

 ## Conclusion

 You can now start to do some more complex things with the `IHostedServices` and the `BackgroundService`.
 Be careful with background services, because they run all in the same application.
-Do not use too much CPU or memory, this could slow down your application.
+Don't use too much CPU or memory, this could slow down your application.

 For bigger applications I would suggest to move such tasks in a separate application that is specialized to execute background tasks.
 A separate Docker container, a BackroundWorker on Azure, Azure Functions or something like this.
 However it should be separated from the main application in that case.

-In the next chapter I am going to write about `Middlewares` and how you can use them to implement special logic to the request pipeline, or how you are able to serve specific logic on different paths.
+In the next chapter I'm going to write about `Middlewares` and how you can use them to implement special logic to the request pipeline, or how you are able to serve specific logic on different paths.